Cortexia-CH/image-tagging-doc/segmentation.md

 ##### 19 - Water :

-Any subsential area filled with water, such as pond, watercourse, lake, etc…
+Any substantial area filled with water, such as pond, watercourse, lake, etc…

 ##### 20 - Front of the vehicle :